Unknown Man No. 89: Notes

 According to the revised edition of "Hitchcock" by François Truffaut, Alfred Hitchcock was seriously considering adapting Leonard's novel Unknown Man No. 89, to which he had acquired the rights, as his follow-up film to Family Plot (1976), his 53rd and final project.
 He abandoned that idea and considered some other novels, but in 1978 Hitchcock closed his offices and dismissed his staff.
 There never was a 54th film.
 In 1980 Hitchcock died.

+Leonard said Hitchcock paid him $100,000 for the novel.